 The obvious deterministic algorithm iterates through every possible assignment of truth-values to the variables in an attempt to find one that makes the expression evaluate to true.
 If one is found, the algorithm outputs YES; if none is found, it outputs NO. Because there are 2m distinct truth-value assignments to the m variables, this takes, in the worst case, exponential time.
 Better deterministic algorithms are known, but none that run in polynomial time.

-Now consider a nondeterministic algorithm for this problem.
-It "guesses" a truth-assignment for the variables, evaluates the expression with respect to that truth-assignment, and outputs "YES" (respectively, "NO") if the result comes out to true (resp., false).
-Of course, if a satisfying truth-assignment exists, there is a "correct guess" that leads to a YES output.
-If there is no satisfying assignment, there is no correct guess and thus all possible executions of the algorithm produce NO. (Remember, a nondeterministic decision algorithm is defined to accept a string iff at least one possible computation on that string results in it printing YES, even if others result in the printing of NO.)
+Now consider a nondeterministic algorithm for this problem that "guesses" a truth-assignment for the variables, evaluates the expression with respect to that truth-assignment, and outputs "YES" (respectively, "NO") if the result comes out to true (resp., false).
+Of course, if at least one satisfying truth-assignment exists, there is a "correct guess" that leads to a YES output.
+If there is no satisfying assignment, there is no correct guess and thus all possible executions of the algorithm produce NO. (Remember, a nondeterministic decision algorithm is defined to accept a string iff at least one possible computation on that string results in it printing YES, even if other computationss result in the printing of NO.)

-Making a guess about the truth assignment and checking to see whether the expression yields true with respect to that assignment take polynomial time.
+Constructing a "guessed" truth assignment and then checking to see whether the expression yields true with respect to that assignment takes only polynomial time.
 Hence, SAT ∈ NP.

 No polynomial-time deterministic algorithm is known for this problem.
 A solution that takes time proportional to n! (or slightly worse) is to generate every possible permutation of the vertices (of which there are m! if there are m vertices) and, for each one, determine whether it corresponds to a path in the graph.